ackinacki/ackinacki/README.md

 In case rotated log files are too large, you might want to decrease the period of rotation.

 For example, `"*/5 *"` value means that the log files will be rotated every 5 minutes.

+`NODE_GROUP_ID`, `OTEL_COLLECTOR` and `OTEL_SERVICE_NAME` are optional and related to node metrics integration.

+They can be used to send metrics to the specified collector server. `NODE_GROUP_ID` should be used to identify the node group and should be the same for all nodes in your deployment.

 Ensure your configuration data is added to the inventory before running the playbook.